Fisch03/cibo-online/README.md

 - [`web_client`](https://github.com/Fisch03/cibo-online/tree/master/server) contains the webassembly client
 - the source for the client shipped with monOS is available in the monOS source tree [here](https://github.com/Fisch03/monOS/tree/master/userspace/cibo_online)

+## a few noteworthy things
+### performance
+its horrible. i know. for maximum compatibility with the monOS version, i currently draw onto the raw framebuffer with zero gpu acceleration whatsoever. this is obviously not a great idea and will be changed at some point (probably when i have the monOS version in place).

+### open source
+the two guides below are somewhat useless for the time being since not the whole source code is contained in this repository. namely the graphics library, monos_gfx is part of the main OS repo that i am unable to open source for now due to spoiler reasons ;)

 ## hosting your own server
 should be a simple `cargo run` in the workspace root :) you will need to install [wasm-pack](https://rustwasm.github.io/wasm-pack/) first